marianpg12/marianpg12/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy exploring new places in Buenos Aires, discovering hidden coffee shops, and occasionally playing the guitar.

-[Feel free to add more sections or customize it further based on your preferences!] n fact: ...
 -->